DATA-606-SPRING-2023-THU/Naveen_Neeli-Data606-1/docs/Report.md

 28. DESTINATIONDATETIME_TRDATE			       Drop off date and time	 <br>

 ## Data Preprocessing:
-Handled missing values using various techniques like replacing by average value of column Casting data type
+Handled missing values using various techniques like replacing by average value of column<br>
+Casting data type<br>
-Created new features with existing features
+Created new features with existing features<br>
 Identified and removed outliers using visualization techniques

 ## Machine learning model: